 Integrating robotics into healthcare is rapidly gaining recognition as a promising solution to bridge existing societal gaps in healthcare delivery.
 Robots can become powerful tools for therapists and doctors, enhancing their effectiveness and productivity [14], [15], especially in repetitive tasks such as frailty assessment.
 By automating these repetitive tasks, doctors can dedicate their time to activities that better utilize their expertise and gather valuable data that can enhance their ability to make accurate diagnoses.
-To the best of our knowledge, there are no applications in previous studies that have considered employing a robotic system for autonomously assessing frailty.

-In our previous work [16], we proposed a robotic framework capable of doing so.
+In our previous work [16], we proposed a robotics framework to autonomously administer frailty assessments.
 The framework consists of two stages: in the first, the robot has to bring the patient to the evaluation room, and in the second, the robot has to make the patient perform the tests and evaluate them.
 In this work, we focus on the second stage of the framework by developing and validating the robot's perceptual abilities, as well as the algorithms to extract the necessary metrics.
 To validate our system, we conducted a pilot study with 22 older adults who attended the hospital to assess their frailty.
 We compared the robot's ability to automatically measure the completion time of the tests with that of the doctor.
 The results of our study indicated that there was a strong correlation between our system's measurements and those taken by the doctor.